 The Cemetery Board does not regulate the prices charged by any cemetery.
 However, the law requires licensed cemeteries to provide a General Price List (GPL) when you inquire in person about burial arrangements and prices.
 When you contract for services with a licensed cemetery, the law requires the cemetery to give you an itemized statement of your final choices.
 Make sure the statement includes only those items you have selected.
 Get a total dollar amount in writing before you sign the contract.

 If you have a complaint about a licensed cemetery or a cemetery salesperson, first try to settle it with management.
 If you cannot resolve the issue, you may file a complaint with the Regulatory Programs and Compliance Section.

 For complaints you are unable to resolve with cemeteries that are not under the Cemetery Board's jurisdiction, contact an official of the managing organization.

 Send in the renewal fee, make checks payable to the Treasurer of Virginia, and include your registration number on your check.
 Also submit a Name/Address Change Form if you have moved or changed your name.
 Mail this information to:Cemetery BoardDepartment of Professional & Occupational Regulation9960 Mayland Drive, Suite 400Richmond, VA 23233

-No. The Cemetery Board's regulations allow a 30-day grace period in which a license may be renewed without penalty (therefore, your payment is actually 31 days late).
+No. The Cemetery Board's regulations provide a 30-day period after the expiration date in which a license may be renewed without penalty (therefore, your payment is actually 31 days late).
 Staff cannot waive the fee.
 Board regulations state that if the requirements for renewal of a license, including receipt of the fee by the board, are not complete within 30 days of the expiration date, a reinstatement fee is required.